fuzzytron-Vivek/Knight-in-Love/README.md

 ```

 ## DEVELOPMENT STATUS :
-- Accuracy of generated trajectory is not accurate.
+- Accuracy of generated trajectory does not represent a valid workspace-envelope.
-- The version of this project as of `/2026-08-25` has only proved the appearance of a trail and the spherical point in the visualizer.
+- The version of this project as of `/2026-08-25` has only been validated for the appearance of a trail and the spherical point in the visualizer.
 - Further changes aim to involve more accurate workspace-envelope generation along with some fun features that are purely cosmetic but very cool to look at along with better structured documentation and explanation of the C++ code.